launchdarkly/LaunchDarkly-Docs/src/content/topics/integrations/data-export/mparticle.md

 [/block]

 <Callout intent="info">
-  <Callout.Title>Choose the correct user identifier for your events</Callout.Title>
+  <CalloutTitle>Choose the correct user identifier for your events</CalloutTitle>
-   <Callout.Description>The user identifier you choose must match an identity you chose to identify users in the mParticle ecosystem.
+   <CalloutDescription>The user identifier you choose must match an identity you chose to identify users in the mParticle ecosystem.
 Every event LaunchDarkly exports has a user key specified by the SDK.
 The user identifier should correspond to the mParticle user identity your SDK user key represents.
 For example, if your user key represents an email address, you should choose `email` as the user identifier.
-To learn more about exported events, read [Schema reference](./schema-reference).</Callout.Description>
+To learn more about exported events, read [Schema reference](./schema-reference).</CalloutDescription>
 </Callout>
 10. Click **Save Destination**.